Xavier Batut

 Xavier Batut (born 26 December 1976) is a French politician who was elected to the French National Assembly on 18 June 2017, representing the department of Seine-Maritime.
 From 2017 until 2020, he was a member of La République En Marche!
 (LREM).

 Early life and career

 Batut was born in Créteil, in the Val-de-Marne.
 After studying industrial science and technology in Rouen, he worked as a sales executive in several Citroën establishments.
 He has lived in Cany-Barville since 2002.

 Political career

 In parliament, Batut serves on the Defense Committee.
-In addition to his committee assignments, he is a member of the French-Slovakian Parliamentary Friendship Group, the French-Hungarian Parliamentary Friendship Group, and the French-Polish Parliamentary Friendship Group.
+In addition to his committee assignments, he is a member of the French-Slovak Parliamentary Friendship Group, the French-Hungarian Parliamentary Friendship Group, and the French-Polish Parliamentary Friendship Group.

 In February 2020, Batut decided to leave LREM.

 Political positions

 In July 2019, Batut abstained from a vote on the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.